precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-configure.md

 ### Coupling to 2D simulations

-The adapter supports quasi 2D simulations when the z-direction is ignored.
-If you set the preCICE interface dimension to 2, the adapter will map data from the CalculiX 3D simulation to 2D space and vice-versa.
+The adapter supports quasi-2D simulations when the z-direction is ignored.
+If you set the preCICE interface dimension to 2, the adapter will map data from the CalculiX 3D simulation to the 2D space and vice-versa.
 The 3D simulation should be made of solid elements (or shells) of unit thickness.

 #### Behavior with nodes meshes